zranger1/PixelTeleporter/servers/ESP8266/README.md

 [Arduino IDE](https://www.arduino.cc/en/Main/Software)

 Once you've installed the Arduino IDE, use the "Boards Manager..." menu item to install the ESP8266 board support package.
-See the ESP8266 detailed setup instructions below.
+Then, use the IDE's "Tools" menu, configure board options as follows:
+- Board: "NodeMCU 1.0 (ESP-12E Module) - this is a reasonable default.
+If you have a different board and it's available in the options, by all means, use it.
+- CPU Frequency: 160Mhz - probably the most important option.
+Pixel Teleporter may not work correctly if you leave this set to the default 80Mhz.
+- IwIP variant: "v2 Higher Bandwidth"
+- Upload Speed: "115200"

-- Set the SSID and password for your network in servers/ESP8266/pbxTeleporter.ino
+Once board options are configured, in the pbxTeleporter sketch, set the correct SSID and password for your network.
+When this is done:
-- Set the serial upload rate to 115000 baud
+- Connect Pixelblaze's Data line to GPIO13 (D7) on the ESP.
+Power both devices appropriately, making sure that they share a common ground.
 - Compile and upload the sketch with the serial monitor open.
 Take note of the ESP's IP address.
-- Connect Pixelblaze's Data line to GPIO13 (D7) on the ESP.
-Power both devices appropriately.
 - The Pixelblaze version of PixelTeleporter emulates an 8 channel expansion board, so set LED type on the Pixelblaze to "Pixelblaze Output Expander".
 Set your output channels up as necessary for WS2812 w/RGB order.
 Don't forget to set the start index for each channel you're using.
 For now,